 Anyway, my mom and I took that recipe from her book and adapted it a little bit.

-I couldn’t believe how easy it is to make Vegan Chocolate Wacky Cake.
-No mixers.
-No exotic ingredients.
-No egg replacers.
+I couldn’t believe how easy it is to make this wacky cake chocolate.
+No mixers, exotic ingredients, or even egg replacers.
 Just mix the dry ingredients in one bowl, the wet ingredients in another bowl and then combine them together and, Eureka!
 You’ve got a rich, moist, and delicious Vegan Chocolate Cake!

 You could also create variations of the Vegan Chocolate Wacky Cake by adding: